 Still using Amazon?
-Here are some great reasons to ditch them and shop small, now and always!
+Stop!
+Here are some great reasons to shop small, now and always!

 By Chere Di Boscio

-Funny, isn’t it, how Covid seems to be a threat to customers in small grocery and clothing stores – but is rendered absolutely harmless at Walgreen, Tesco and Asda?
+Funny, isn’t it, how Covid seemed to be a threat to customers in small grocery and clothing stores – but was rendered absolutely harmless at Costco, Target and Walmart?
 As a result, huge box stores have made record breaking profits, while small businesses are dying in vast numbers.

 According to the Small Business Association, the USA alone is home to 28.8 million small businesses.
 But get this: that figure accounts for 99.7% of all US businesses.

 As of Aug.
-31, some 163,735 businesses have indicated on Yelp that they have closed, and 60% of those companies will never re-open.
-Such sad figures are set to rise even further in 2021.
+31 2020, some 163,735 businesses indicated on Yelp that they have closed.
+And 60% of those companies will never re-open.
+Such sad figures are set to rise even further, too.

 1. Find more unique items, made with love